 This leads me to my current favorite cure du jour: turmeric, that magic root commonly used in Indian cooking that turns food and fingers a burnt yellow.
 If you haven't heard yet, it cures or treats some diseases, MS included, with remarkable efficiency.
 The leading example, armchair medical researchers like to cite, is Alzheimer's Disease.

-Could there be benefits from turmeric?
+Could there be benefits from turmeric for MS?

 A single 2001 study found that in one rural Indian village, rates of Alzheimer's were shockingly low.
 But the study was pockmarked with holes, starting with the fact that dementia is widely under-diagnosed in India, which is exacerbated in rural areas with limited medical resources.
 And with AD typically diagnosed later in life, it's relevant that the life expectancy in India is in the lower half of all countries-lower than Mongolia, Cambodia, and Iraq-according to the latest World Health Organization statistics.
 People are dying before forms of dementia set in.
 Could there be other benefits, though, from turmeric?